What It Means To Be a Badass

 The fight is too hard.
-The road too long.
-The friction too strong.
+The road is too long.
+The friction is too strong.
 Like little turtles hatching in the sand on a beach, there are too many gulls in the sky and too many sharks in the water.
 Our wellness businesses and practices need to be modelled, incubated, iterated and supported to emerge into the big blue ocean of preventative health.

 That’s why I’m intent on advocating more innovative lifestyle business models and systems for implementing and running them: so that more wellness entrepreneurs can succeed.
 So that more creative collisions can occur.
 So that more wellness entrepreneurs, therapists and practitioners can find their first customer, their first hire, their first $10X month.